Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ### Step 3.
 Find the "Smörgåsbord" by FNS Overhaul ModPack in the Wabbajack Gallery of ModLists.

-From the Wabbajack Appliction, Browse Modlist:
+From the Wabbajack Appliction, press the "Browse lists" button:

-You can press the "Game" dropdown arrow and select 7 Days to Die.
-Make sure "Show Unnofficial Lists" is also checked.
+You can press the "All games" dropdown arrow and select 7 Days to Die.
+Make sure - Include "Non-featured" - is also checked.

-Sometimes the Wabbajack App gets stuck, and will only display 50+ ModLists instead of 120+... if this happens,
+Sometimes the Wabbajack App gets stuck, and will only display 50+ ModLists instead of 120+... if this happens:

 Reset Filters, then try again to select Non-Featured ModLists, and the dropdown should be back to 120+ ModLists.